EliotKhachi/publicZk/202206170251/README.md

 3. Eject microSD card and enter it into the raspberry pi.
 Connect the raspberry pi to power.

-4. Run `nmap -sP 192.168.1.*` and find your raspberry pi's IP address
+4. Run `nmap -sn 192.168.1.*` and find your raspberry pi's IP address

 5. If you can't find a raspberry pi in this list you may need to connect the pi to your router via ethernet or configure its Wi-Fi manually.
 The latter is a pain.
 To later be able to connect via Wi-Fi, try running `sudo apt-get update && sudo apt-get dist-upgrade` to enable the onboard wireless LAN chip (this is the case with the RPi 3B+).